samvirolainen/samvirolainen/README.md

 🔬 Specializing in Human Genetics, Multi-Omics Analysis, and Translational Immunology

-💻 Passionate about using large-scale genomic and genetic data to dissect immune pathway biology and inform patient biomarker strategy in drug development
+💻 Passionate about using large-scale genomic and genetic datasets to dissect immune pathway biology and inform patient biomarker strategy in drug development

 🧬 Research Interests